pclucas14/lidar_generation/README.md

 # Deep Generative Modeling of LiDAR data

 Code for reproducing all results in our paper, which can be found [here](https://arxiv.org/abs/1812.01180) </br>
-Additional results can be found at the end of this README
+Additional results can be found [here](https://github.com/pclucas14/lidar_generation/#Additional-Results)

 ## (key) Requirements
 - Pytorch 0.4.1/0.4.0